csula/cs3220-spring-2018/notes/homeworks/homework2.md

 ### Functional

 * User shall login first prior to make any changes under `Admin*Servlet.java`
+* If user is not currently login and go to other pages, they should be _redirected_ back to the login page
 * User should be able to create event passing generator name, description, rate, base cost and unlock value
 * User should be able to see a list of generators
 * User should be able to modify a single generator